top of page

 The Tuyuka Tribe, also known as the Tuyuca or Tukano, is an indigenous group that resides in the Amazon rainforest, primarily in the northwestern region of Brazil and southern Colombia.

 The Tuyuka people have their language, part of the Tucanoan linguistic family.
 Language plays a central role in their cultural identity and communication.
 The Tuyuka people rely on hunting, fishing, gathering, and agriculture for their sustenance.
 They have traditional knowledge about the local flora and fauna, and their practices emphasise sustainable resources.
+In recent decades, the Tuyuka Tribe has faced numerous challenges due to external pressures such as deforestation, encroachment on their territories, and cultural assimilation.
+These threats have significantly impacted their way of life, traditional knowledge, and overall well-being.

 Various organisations and indigenous advocacy groups have made efforts to support the Tuyuka people in protecting their rights, territories, and cultural heritage.
 These initiatives focus on land demarcation, sustainable development projects, education, healthcare, and cultural revitalisation.